Skip to content

 • Delete only when operators should no longer be able to choose the template.

-If you are unsure, open the template and review its description before changing it.
-A short review prevents one broad template from absorbing unrelated endpoint jobs.
+If you are unsure, open the template and review its description, matrix, and history before changing it.
+A short review prevents one broad policy from absorbing unrelated endpoint jobs.

 If you are starting from scratch: